COS301-SE-2024/Dispute-Resolution-Engine/docs/docs/dev-docs/api-contracts/Tickets.md

 # Tickets

-The followoing types are used to describe tickets:
+The following types are used to describe tickets:

 ```ts
 interface TicketSummary {